Torvosaurus: Discovery

 In 2000, material from Portugal was referred to a Torvosaurus sp. by Octávio Mateus and Miguel Telles Antunes.
 In 2006, fossils from the Portuguese Lourinhã Formation were referred to Torvosaurus tanneri.
-In 2012, however, Matthew Carrano et al. concluded that this material could not be more precisely determined than a Torvosaurus sp.
+In 2012, however, Matthew Carrano and colleagues concluded that this material could not be more precisely determined than a Torvosaurus sp.
 In 2013 and 2014, eggs with and without embryos were reported from Portugal and referred to Torvosaurus.
 The species from Portugal was named T. gurneyi in honor of James Gurney in 2014, the creator of the Dinotopia series of books.
 It is the largest named theropod known from Europe, although an isolated anterior caudal vertebra from the Vega Formation in Spain, which may belong to Torvosaurus or a closely related taxon, is about 15% larger than the one found on T. gurneyi.
+One of the describers of T.gurneyi argued the giant vertebrae from the Vega Formation likely does belong to T.gurneyi.
 It was the morphological distinctiveness of the holotype maxilla ML1100 that led to the naming of the Portuguese species.
 In 2017, a set of Portuguese cranial material assigned to Torvosaurus was described, including a specimen interpreted as belonging to the same individual as the holotype of Torvosaurus gurneyi.

-In 2020, Soto et al. described FC-DPV 2971, a tooth from Uruguay, as belonging to a new unnamed species of Torvosaurus.
+In 2020, Soto and colleagues described FC-DPV 2971, a tooth from Uruguay, as belonging to a new unnamed species of Torvosaurus.
 They also assigned Megalosaurus/Ceratosaurus ingens (specimen MB R 1050) from Tanzania to Torvosaurus.
 Also in 2020, a fragmentary maxilla referable to Torvosaurus was described from the middle Callovian Ornatenton Formation of Germany.
-This is the oldest record of the genus and suggests that megalosaurines originated in Europe, or at least that Europe was a biogeographical turntable for them from the Middle to the early Late Jurassic.
+This is the record of the genus and suggests that megalosaurines originated in Europe, or at least that Europe was a biogeographical turntable for them from the Middle to the early Late Jurassic.
 Other possible Torvosaurus instances in Europe include fragmentary remains from the Kimmeridge Clay of England that possibly belong to the genus.
 These consist of a tibia (OUMNH J.29886) and a maxilla fragment that were collected separately from each other.
+In 2016 teeth regarded as likely coming from Torvosaurus were described from the Kimmeridgian of Germany.